Saxashitter/Nick-s-Pizzeria/README.md

-# Nicks-Tower-of-Pizza-Pack
+# Nick's Pizzeria
-the coolest pizza tower mod to exist (i think)
+the dev team behind the coolest pizza tower mod to exist (i think)

-# WE DO NOT PERMIT RECORDING GAMEPLAY!
-WE ARE STILL IN A HEAVY DEVELOPMENT STATE, YOU CAN HOWEVER HOST WITH NTOPP!
+# YOU ARE FREE TO RECORD AND MODIFY ANYTHING HERE!
 # Dependencies
 - A terminal
 - Git